 Plastic shower curtain rings work well.
 Or you can slip into any teenager's room and pilfer a couple of those thin plastic wristbands they like to wear.
 A twist tie can be used to fix the homemade ring to a suction cup at the side of the tank.
 A feeding ring can also be made by using aquarium air tubing and forming a loop of the appropriate size.

 Keep in mind that feeding rings at pet shops are relatively inexpensive, and come with a suction cup.
-If you are an ultra busy person like me, you may find it quicker to purchase one when you are at the pet shop buying other things.
+If you are an ultra busy person, you may find it quicker to purchase one when you are at the pet shop buying other things.

 Feeding Ring Placement